 Spain is magical!
 Our first stop was a little beach town with a warm ocean breeze that filled the cafe as we sipped on foamy lattes and ate the best calamari.

 The old, cobblestone streets were narrow and the buildings were so charming!
 It was about a 40-minute drive to the center of Barcelona, but you feel like you’re on a relaxing coastal vacation!

 In Barcelona, we had lunch at a really fun spot on the beach called Gollito.
-It was another open air restaurant, but very hip with young servers in bandanas, and long bench seating with stacks of colorful pillows.
+It was another open-air restaurant, but very hip with young servers in bandanas, and long bench seating with stacks of colorful pillows.

 We decided to skip the touristy attractions and headed for a super charming beach cove, called Eastern Beach, about 15 minutes away from the rock.
-We ate appetizers and drank Sangria while taking in the sunshine and sea!
+It was perfect and we ate appetizers and drank Sangria while taking in the sunshine and sea!